rdkcentral/Lightning-SDK/docs/plugins/purchase.md

 * `cspUrl`: specifies the *base URL* of the backend of the CSP (Content Service Provider).
 * `endPoints`: can be used to customize those API endpoints that differ from the default specification (as outlined below).
 For each *endpoint* that differs from the default, you specify the *URI* (which will be appended to the `cspUrl`, unless specified as a fully qualified domain) and the REST *method* to use.

-If needed, you an also specify an object with custom `headers` that will be merged with the default headers (`{ Accept: 'application/json', 'Content-Type': 'application/json' }`).
+If needed, you can also specify an object with custom `headers` that will be merged with the default headers (`{ Accept: 'application/json', 'Content-Type': 'application/json' }`).

 ```js
 {